csharp-tipo-record

 The Record Type in C#

-The record type is a feature introduced in C# 9.0 that allows you to define a reference type that focuses on immutability and structural equality.
+The record type is a feature introduced in C# 9.0 that allows defining a reference type focused on immutability and structural equality.

-Unlike traditional classes, record types are designed to represent data rather than behaviors.
+Unlike traditional classes, records are designed to represent data, not behaviors.
 This makes them suitable for modeling data, for example.

-Structural Equality: record types implement structural equality, which means that two instances of a record are considered equal if their properties have the same values, unlike reference equality that applies to classes.
+Structural Equality: record types implement structural equality, meaning two instances of a record are considered equal if their properties have the same values, unlike reference equality which applies to classes.

-Deconstruction: record types support deconstruction, allowing values from a record to be extracted into individual variables easily.
+Deconstruction: record types support deconstruction, allowing easy extraction of values from a record into individual variables.

-Pattern Matching: record allows pattern matching which facilitates value comparison and data extraction in pattern matching operations.
+Pattern Matching: records allow pattern matching which facilitates value comparison and data extraction in pattern matching operations.

 Defining a Record

-To define a record type, the record keyword is used followed by the type name and the list of properties.
-Below is a basic example:
+To define a record type, the record keyword is used followed by the type name and the property list.
+Here is a basic example:

 public record Person(string Name, int Age);